 Will I be able to get homeowners insurance with a Sylvania or FPE Electric Panel?

-Older electrical panels such as those manufactured by Zinsco, which were produced from the 1950s through the 1970s and later rebranded under GTE-Sylvania after the company’s acquisition in 1973, have been widely recognized as hazardous due to inherent design and material flaws.
-These problems with electrical panels often feature aluminum bus bars and breakers that are prone to corrosion, oxidation, and poor conductivity, leading to overheating, arcing, and failures where circuit breakers do not trip during overloads or short circuits, sometimes even melting and fusing to the bus bar.
+Older electrical panels, such as those manufactured by Zinsco and Sylvania pose serious safety hazards.
+Zinsco panels were produced from the 1950s through the 1970s and later rebranded as GTE-Sylvania after the 1973 acquisition).
+These panels commonly feature aluminum bus bars and breakers that corrode, oxidize, and lose conductivity over time.
+As a result, they overheat, arc, and fail to trip during overloads or short circuits.
+In some cases, breakers even melt and fuse to the bus bar.

 See the answer below from E&L Insurance Services about common problems with electrical panels.

 Q: I recently inherited a Miami area property from my grandparents’ estate.
-The house was built in the 1940s, renovated in the early 1970s and late 1990s, and has come through hurricanes and other hazards just fine.
+The house was built in the 1940s, renovated in the early 1970s and late 1990s.
 The problem is the electrical panel.
-It was made by a company called Zinsco-Sylvania and I was turned down for insurance because of this thing three separate times!
+It was made by a company called Zinsco-Sylvania and I was turned down for insurance, three separate times!
 Is there any insurance company that will insure an older home in great condition aside from this one thing?
 The electrical panel works just fine, and I don’t see why it’s an issue.
 What insurance will insure a Zinsco panel?

-A: It’s hard to say what insurance will insure a Zinsco panel, because it’s not just the panel that’s the problem – though it is a well-documented issue – it’s the wiring and the breakers.
+A: It’s hard to say what insurance will insure a Zinsco panel.
+This is a well-documented issue – it’s the wiring and the breakers.
 Even if there’s a company that will insure the home, the presence of that panel means that your premiums could be much higher.
 Why?
 These panels cause some big problems – they cause fires.

 This might not be what you want to hear, but it’s time to put serious thought into replacing the panels and wiring throughout your house.
 After all, someone did it in the 1970s to get rid of the old-style fuse box and knob and wire.
 The house has been lucky so far, but that luck might not hold forever on 40+-year-old wiring.

 If you’re going to sell the home, there are not many inspectors who would write a clean inspection report with that Zinsco box still in place.
-When buying a home you will most likely run into the same problem – no insurance company is likely to want the risk that the panel represents.
-When renting the home, and the home sustains damage from a fire caused by the old wiring and breaker box, you could be on the hook for material damages to your tenant’s belongings and injuries to your tenants.
+When buying a home you will most likely run into the same problem.
+No insurance company is likely to want the risk that the panel represents.
+When renting the home, damage from a fire caused by the old wiring and breaker box, could put on the hook for material damages to your tenant’s belongings and injuries to your tenants.

 Rewiring and replacing a fuse box is not a DIY job, but a job for a licensed electrical contractor and electrician.
-The work must be inspected and approved before it can be insured, too.
 Come in and talk to an independent insurance agent about how to correct issues with your home that are getting in the way of your homeowner’s policy.
 We want you to be safe in your home and have peace of mind that comes with good coverage.

 Integrity Home Inspection takes no liability for the information provided.
 This information is being provided as is, without any warranties or guarantees.
 Please verify this with your insurance company or associated contractor prior to proceeding.